G Phrygian Scale

 How is G Phrygian different from G natural minor?

 G Phrygian has a minor 2nd (A♭) while G natural minor has a major 2nd (A).
-These two scales are otherwise identical.

 What is the parent scale of G Phrygian?